Creating Your First Projection

 Review the Scenario

 Alternatively, does the client reach the end of their projections with a positive estate?
-Review the Net Worth & Estate Summary by clicking the blue icon at the top of the Estate Before Tax column.
-This opens the Net Worth & Estate Summary table with values displayed as of Dec.
+Review the Estate Summary by clicking the blue icon at the top of the Estate Before Tax column.
+This opens a detailed table with values displayed as of Dec.
 31 of the final year of the projections.
-You can also click any value under the Estate Before Tax column to open the Net Worth & Estate Summary table for that year specifically.
-(For example, I could click $1,176,181 in the example to see the Net Worth & Estate Summary at age 74 in 2037).
+You can also click any value under the Estate Before Tax column to open that year's Estate Before Tax Summary table specifically.
+(For example, I could click $1,714,911 in the example to see the Summary at age 65 in 2030).